F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 - check each operation for the potential overflow, inluding the unsigned integer overflow with negative numbers
 - if the overflow can happen, cast the types before any arithmetic operation to prevent the overflow
 - also, one have to use the right type in templates like `std::max`

+# Static code analysis
+Static code analysis is a process of checking the code without running it.
+The basic static analysis is available in IDEs, or as a part of the compiler.
+However, there are also more advanced tools available that can check the code for various problems, including:

+- memory leaks and memory errors
+- undefined behaviour
+- dead code
+- code style

+## Cppcheck
+[Cppcheck](http://cppcheck.sourceforge.net/) is a GUI tool that can be used to check the code for various problems.
+It is available for Windows and Linux.

 # Testing - Google Test